DREP 1-Day Trading Volume Tops $27.62 Million (DREP)

 DREP Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as DREP directly using U.S. dollars.
-Investors seeking to acquire DREP should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+It is usually not possible to purchase alternative cryptocurrencies such as DREP directly using U.S. dollars.
+Investors seeking to acquire DREP should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DREP using one of the exchanges listed above.

 Receive News & Updates for DREP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DREP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.